A Survey on Visual Transformer: Vision Transformer

-Generative pre-training methods for images have existed for a long time, Chen~\etal~\cite{igpt} re-examined this class of methods and combined it with self-supervised methods.
+\textbf{Generative Based Approach.} Generative pre-training methods for images have existed for a long time~\cite{hinton1994autoencoders,vincent2008extracting,oord2016conditional,pathak2016context}.
+Chen~\etal~\cite{igpt} re-examined this class of methods and combined it with self-supervised methods.
+After that, several works~\cite{li2021mst,bao2021beit} were proposed to extend generative based self-supervised learning for vision transformer.

+We briefly introduce iGPT~\cite{igpt} to demonstrate its mechanism.
 This approach consists of a pre-training stage followed by a fine-tuning stage.
-During the pre-training stage, auto-regressive and BERT objectives are explored.To implement pixel prediction, a sequence transformer architecture is adopted instead of language tokens (as used in NLP).
+During the pre-training stage, auto-regressive and BERT objectives are explored.
+To implement pixel prediction, a sequence transformer architecture is adopted instead of language tokens (as used in NLP).
 Pre-training can be thought of as a favorable initialization or regularizer when used in combination with early stopping.
 During the fine-tuning stage, they add a small classification head to the model.
 This helps optimize a classification objective and adapts all weights.

-Given an unlabeled dataset ${X}$ consisting of high dimensional data $x=(x_1,\cdots,x_n)$, they train the model by minimizing the negative log-likelihood of the data:
+The image pixels are transformed into a sequential data by $k$-means clustering.
+Given an unlabeled dataset ${X}$ consisting of high dimensional data $\mathbf x=(x_1,\cdots,x_n)$, they train the model by minimizing the negative log-likelihood of the data:

-where $p(x)$ is the density of the data of images, which can be modeled as:
+where $p(\mathbf x)$ is the probability density of the data of images, which can be modeled as:

 Here, the identity permutation $\pi_i=i$ is adopted for $1\leqslant i \leqslant n$, which is also known as raster order.
-Chen~\etal also considered the BERT objective, which samples a sub-sequence $M\subset[1,n]$ such that each index $i$ independently has probability 0.15 of appearing in $M$. $M$ is called the BERT mask, and the model is trained by minimizing the negative log-likelihood of the "masked" elements $x_M$ conditioned on the "unmasked" ones $x_{[1,n] \backslash M}$:
+Chen~\etal~also considered the BERT objective, which samples a sub-sequence $M\subset[1,n]$ such that each index $i$ independently has probability 0.15 of appearing in $M$. $M$ is called the BERT mask, and the model is trained by minimizing the negative log-likelihood of the ``masked'' elements $x_M$ conditioned on the ``unmasked'' ones $x_{[1,n] \backslash M}$:

 During the pre-training stage, they pick either $L_{AR}$ or $L_{BERT}$ and minimize the loss over the pre-training dataset.